Already a DIA Member? Sign in. Not a member? Join.

 Nicolas Tsiakkas, MD

-Scientific Director, NIKOLAS TSIAKKAS AND CO OE, Greece
+Scientific Director, Greece

 Also Head of Pharmacovigilance Working Group of EUCROF.
 Nicolas received his medical degree from the University of Würzburg, Germany, in 1985 and worked as a physician in Greece and Austria until 1989.
 In 1989, he joined Schering Plough Greece as Medical Director and Pharmacovigilance Manager.
 In 1995, he moved to Rhone Poulenc Rorer Greece, initially as Medical Director and Pharmacovigilance Manager and, following the merger with Hoechst in 1999, as Regional Medical Director of Aventis for the Balkan countries.
 Since 2005, he is the Scientific Director of Medwork Greece.
 Nicolas has extensive experience in pre-approval and post-marketing pharmacovigilance and is a contracted QPPV.